-Amy Klobuchar appears at Fox News Town Hall, seeking to gain standing in crowded field
+Amy Klobuchar appears at Fox News Town Hall, warns of 'a lot of pushback and subpoenas' after Barr contempt vote

 “I’m running my own campaign and I bring something that’s different to the race,” Klobuchar said, adding, “I’m from the heartland.
 My grandpa was an iron ore miner, he worked 1,500 feet underground his whole life.
 I am the only candidate in the race that is a granddaughter of an iron ore miner and the daughter of a teacher and a newspaperman, the first woman elected to the U.S. Senate from the state of Minnesota, and a candidate for president.”

-But, Klobuchar likely will again have to respond to allegations that her "Minnesota nice" persona may be only skin-deep.
+Klobuchar, at the Town Hall, again responded allegations that her "Minnesota nice" persona may be only skin-deep.
 In February, Klobuchar responded to multiple reports that she mistreated staffers in her Capitol Hill office by acknowledging that she's been a "tough boss" -- and did not flat-out deny a report she had thrown a binder at one point.

 KLOBUCHAR DOWNPLAYS GREEN NEW DEAL AS 'ASPIRATIONAL,' SEEMINGLY ADMITS SHE TOSSED MAD BINDERS AT STAFF